sindresorhus/file-type/readme.md

 npm install file-type
 ```

-**This package is a ESM package.
+**This package is an ESM package.
 Your project needs to be ESM too.
 [Read more](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).**

 If you use it with Webpack, you need the latest Webpack version and ensure you configure it correctly for ESM.